You are currently viewing Phajo Drugom Zhigpo in Bhutan: The Sacred Sites Associated with Phajo Drugom Zhigpo and his Descendants

 The Birth of Phajo Drugom Zhigpo and His Early Years

 Phajo Drugom Zhigpo is the incarnation of Phagpa Thuje Chempo and Pel Tandin.
 He was born in 1184 A.D. to Tshongpon Ranzang (Dawa Zangpo) and Palmo Deki in the village of Bapchu in Trashi Yangtse in Dokham, Eastern Tibet.
 He belongs to the Gya clan.
-He was the youngest one and named Dondrub Gyaltsen.
+He was the youngest son and named Dondrub Gyaltsen.

 At a young age, he had a vision of Guru Tshoki Dorji in his dream.
-He began his studies under a local Nyingma teacher who taught him reading and writing at seven.
+He started his studies under a Nyingma teacher who taught him reading and writing at seven.
 According to the prophecy granted by Guru, he went to study under Lam Tharpa Lingpa from whom he received teachings of Sanga Nyingma at the age of 12.
 He was named Tharpa Gyaltsen.
+He also received instructions on generating the great thought of enlightenment, teachings on the Maha, Anu, and Ati levels of Tantra, Dzogchen, and in particular empowerment and teachings on “all the Cycles of Mahākāruṇika”.

 Hearing the name of Tsangpa Gyarey